Athlone Park

 Athlone Park is a small coastal suburb located between Durban and Amanzimtoti in KwaZulu-Natal, South Africa.
-Considered as one of Amanzimtoti’s most sought-after suburbs, Athlone Park forms part of the eThekwini Metropolitan Municipality as a Southern Suburb.
+Considered as one of Amanzimtoti's most sought-after suburbs, Athlone Park forms part of the eThekwini Metropolitan Municipality as a Southern Suburb.

 Geography

-Athlone Park lies on the mouth of the eZimbokodweni River, approximately 19 kilometres (12 miles) south of Durban and 7 kilometres (4 miles) north of the eManzimtoti CBD and sits between the Indian Ocean to the east, Prospecton to the north, Lotus Park to the north-west, Umbogintwini to the west and eManzimtoti to the south.
+Athlone Park lies on the mouth of the eZimbokodweni River, approximately 19 kilometres (12 miles) south of Durban and 7 kilometres (4 miles) north of the eManzimtoti CBD.
+It sits between the Indian Ocean to the east, Prospecton to the north, Lotus Park to the north-west, Umbogintwini to the west and eManzimtoti to the south.

 Transport

-The N2 freeway, which runs north–south between Durban and Port Shepstone forms the western border of Athlone Park, separating it from Umbogintwini to the west.
-Dickens Road connects Athlone Park to Umbogintwini and provides access to the N2.
-The R102, known as Kingsway (officially Andrew Zondo Road), runs along the coastline from Prospecton in the north to Amanzimtoti in the south.
+The N2 freeway connects Durban to the north with Port Shepstone to the south with an off-ramp connecting to Athlone Park at Dickens Road.
+Locally, Dickens Road connects the suburb with Umbogintwini, while the R102 (Andrew Zondo Road) follows the coastline from Prospecton in the north to Amanzimtoti in the south.